 |Common Name||Spotted Begonia, Trout Begonia, Clown Begonia, Angelwing Begonia|

 |Temperature||65°F – 86°F|

 The Polka Dot Begonia which belongs to the Begoniaceae family can grow up to 5ft in height.
-The large leaves that this plant exudes helps trap dust and toxins, hence, the plant can act as an air purifier.
+The large leaves that this plant exudes help trap dust and toxins, hence, the plant can act as an air purifier.

 These house plants are very attractive when grown inappropriate and beautiful pots and containers.
-The undersides of the polka dot Begonia are as beautiful as the surface although the velvet color makes it contrasting with the bright green that appears on the surface.
+The undersides of the polka dot Begonia are as beautiful as the surface although the velvet color makes it contrast with the bright green that appears on the surface.

 Some polka dot begonias come with a combination of green and yellow.

 The Polka Dot Begonia is very easy to propagate so far you are familiar with the different propagation methods and you follow the steps judiciously.
 Although they are easy to propagate, this stage requires utmost attention from you.

 This is when your polka dot Begonia needs you most.

 Polka Dot Begonia Plant Growth Via Water propagation

 Water propagation is a very easy but delicate method because any step missed during the propagation method can severe every chance of survival for the Polka Dot Begonia plant.